sha-md/EUROCONTROL_Flight_Delay_Forecasting/README.md

 # EUROCONTROL Flight Delay Forecasting — ANSP Dataset (2020–2024)

-A machine learning and time-series forecasting project predicting **daily en-route Air Traffic Flow Management (ATFM) delays** across Europe using operational data from **EUROCONTROL ANSP** (Air Navigation Service Providers).
+Forecasting daily en-route Air Traffic Flow Management (ATFM) delays across Europe using real EUROCONTROL ANSP operational data.
+The project explores two complementary forecasting approaches — first used a SARIMA model, then transitioning to a more powerful XGBoost model that captures non-linear patterns and volatility.

 ---